 Rainbows are also a popular symbol of the LGBTQ+ movement, so for someone who has just come out these rainbow butterflies might be a great way to symbolize your confidence in beginning your new life with your identity.

-Butterfly Tattoo Designs
+Butterfly Tattoo Styles

 It seems there’s more to our little butterfly friend than we thought!

 Minimalist Butterfly Tattoos

 Some of our favorite butterfly tattoo styles are the simplest, such as tiny minimalist or simple geometric designs.

 To make your minimalist butterfly tattoo really look the part, make sure you base its design on the wing patterns of an actual species of butterfly.